 We welcome new submissions for the journal in all areas.
-More information for authors, and detailed submission guidelines, can be found here.
+More information for authors, and detailed submission guidelines, can be found from the Oxford University Press here and in Past & Present’s official style guide here.
 Instructions for online submission can be found here and the online submission website is here.

 Proposals for possible future supplements, and for volumes in the book series, are always welcome.
 Please contact the editorial office in the first instance.